-1. Survey of the import systems
+1. Outline of systems

-The provisions on imports, at present in effect, aim at providing a reasonable amount of protection for Norwegian agricultural produce against competition from abroad.
-As a principal rule it is required that demand for the products concerned, shall be fully covered at all times.
+The provisions on imports, at present in effect, aim to provide a reasonable amount of protection for Norwegian agricultural produce against competition from abroad.
+As a principal rule, it is required that demand for the products concerned shall be fully covered at all times.
 The domestic demand for products which are normally produced in Norway shall primarily be met by produce of Norwegian origin within price limits fixed for a number of such products.

-The practical implementation of the measures for regulating and effectuating imports can be summarized under the following systems:
+The implementation of various measures for regulating and effectuating imports is as follows:

 - A. Quantity restricted supplementary imports over a fixed period as a result of insufficient supply of the product concerned from Norwegian sources. - B. Free imports over a limited period when the supply of Norwegian produce is negligible or altogether lacking. - C. Free imports on the basis of prices.
-The Agricultural Agreement sets target prices for different categories of agricultural products.
+The Agricultural Agreement1 sets target prices for different categories of agricultural products.
 If the domestic price exceeds an upper price limit (10 per cent above the agreed target price for meat and eggs and 12 per cent for horticultural products) for two consecutive weeks, import restrictions are suspended to allow free import.
 The import restrictions are re-introduced with nine days' notice when the weekly quotation reaches or falls below the upper price limit.